South Dakota e-commerce sale tax fight reaches U.S. Supreme Court

 South Dakota is asking the nine justices to overturn a 1992 Supreme Court precedent that states cannot require retailers to collect state sales taxes on purchases unless the businesses have a "physical presence" in the state.

-The state, appealing a lower court decision that favored Wayfair Inc <W.N>, Overstock.com Inc <OSTK.O> and Newegg Inc, is being supported by President Donald Trump's administration.
+The state, appealing a lower court decision that favored Wayfair Inc, Overstock.com Inc and Newegg Inc, is being supported by President Donald Trump's administration.

 A ruling favoring South Dakota could help small brick-and-mortar retailers compete with online rivals while funneling up to $18 billion into the coffers of the affected states, according to a 2017 federal report.